 How to create an empathy map

 Let’s say that you’re testing a new mobile app prototype for online banking that targets mature users.
 Now, you’ll likely come to this design challenge with a host of assumptions and biases on what these people want and need.

 On top of that, you also have a limited budget for marketing and code.
 In other words, you need to make sure you suss out the key features your customers need and work those into your next sprint.
 In order to make sure you’re building a new feature your customers need, as well as gain buy-in from internal stakeholders, you decide to build an empathy map.

 Step 1: Define the key question

 Sit down with your team and identify one or two key questions you’d like to solve for right now.
 While everyone will likely have a different agenda, your goal should be to get everyone to vote on the areas in which they feel most strongly.
 These might not be obvious.
 In fact, they should be the murkiest (and thus carry the most risk for blowing up your budget or timeline).

-A user aged 55 with arthritis wants to login to our app using their thumb and check the balance of their bank account, transfer funds, and see scheduled payments while standing in line for coffee.
+A real-life scenario might look something like this: a user aged 55 with arthritis wants to shop our eCommerce store using their thumb and checkout for payment while standing in line for coffee.

 Note: Stating the context in which this experience will occur is actually a subtle detail that has big implications.
-A coffee line is filled with distractions and people jostling, but it’s often where most of us fit in our small tasks throughout the day.
+A coffee line is filled with distractions and people jostling, but it’s often where most of us fit in our small tasks throughout the day like shopping or banking.